worldbank/ethiopia-rsdp-ie/README.md

 ### Datasets that need to be manually downloaded

-In this repository, we include all fully processed datasets in order for analysis to be easily replicated.
-However, the repository includes code to process raw data and create the fully processed dataset.
-A number of datasets need to be downloaded from their original source.
-The following datasets need to be manually downloaded; click on the link for instructions that include (1) the link to access and download the data and (2) a description of which folder to put the downloaded dataset into.
+The following datasets need to be manually downloaded.
+Click on the link for instructions that include (1) the link to access and download the data and (2) a description of which folder to put the downloaded dataset into.

 * [Electricity Network](https://github.com/worldbank/ethiopia-rsdp-ie/tree/main/data/Electricity%20Network/RawData)
 * [Elevation](https://github.com/worldbank/ethiopia-rsdp-ie/tree/main/data/Elevation/RawData)